Gilligan's Island: Theme song

 The first-season version was recorded by the folk group The Wellingtons.
 The second-season version, which incorporated more of a sea shanty sound, was uncredited, but according to Russell Johnson in his book Here on Gilligan's Isle, it was performed by a group called the Eligibles.

 The show's original pilot episode featured a calypso theme song by future film composer John Williams and different lyrics.
 The original length of the voyage was "a six-hour ride", not "a three-hour tour".
-John Williams (or Johnny Williams as he was often listed in the show credits) also started out as the composer of the incidental music for the show (from 1964 to 1965), but was replaced by Gerald Fried for the remaining seasons (1965–1967).
+John Williams (or Johnny Williams as he was often listed in the show credits) was the initial composer of the incidental music for the show (from 1964 to 1965), but was replaced by Gerald Fried for the remaining seasons (1965–1967).